shams-nahid/My-Daily-AWS-Study/public/AWS Fundamentals/02 IAM.md

 - Policy
   - Written in `JSON` format
   - Determine what `Users`, `Groups` and `Role` has access
+- Verify `IAM Policy` by
   - `dry-run` policy can be used to verify if there is available permission
+  - `IAM Policy Simulator`

 > Permission specified in cli with access key and secret overrides the IAM role permissions

-> For any unauthorized encrypt message of the unauthorized access, can be decrypt by `decode-authorization-message`
+> For any unauthorized encrypt message of the unauthorized access, can be decrypt by `decode-authorization-message` of STS API

 ### Account Alisa